 For Immediate Release

-PAGOSA SPRINGS, CO., March 6, 2014 — Growing Spaces, LLC, a Colorado greenhouse company is celebrating 25years in business.
-Since 1989 the company has been designing and manufacturing geodesic Growing Dome® greenhouse kits that utilize renewable energy, while creating quality jobs and bringing business to Southwest Colorado.
+PAGOSA SPRINGS, CO., March 6, 2014 — Growing Spaces, LLC, a Colorado greenhouse company is celebrating 25 years in business.
+Since 1989 the company has been designing and manufacturing the award-winning Growing Dome® geodesic greenhouse kit that utilizes renewable energy, while creating quality jobs and bringing business to Southwest Colorado.

 25 years ago, after working on concepts developed by Buckminster Fuller at the Windstar Foundation in Aspen, CO, Michael Udgar Parsons was inspired to found Growing Spaces.
 His aim was to develop a greenhouse that could thrive even in the deep wilderness and cold winters of the Rocky Mountains.
 He soon realized that his product and company could become agents for positive change in the world.
 Years later his legacy continues on while following a sustainable business model that focuses on being an ethical, responsible company that strives to take care of the planet as much as its own employees.